tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 "What?"

 "If he finds out.
-We'll be get in trouble."
+We'll be get in trouble," he jumbled.

 I looked around.
 Half expecting roger to appear out of nowhere.
 Half wondering if there was a murdering deranged home owner that was going to severe my head from my beating heart.